Teespring

-Teespring (Spring, Inc.) is an American company that operates Spring, a social commerce platform that allows people to create and sell custom products.
+Teespring, known since 2021 as Spring, is a social commerce platform that allows people to create and sell custom products.
 The company was founded in 2011 by Walker Williams and Evan Stites-Clayton in Providence, Rhode Island.
 By 2014, the company had raised $55 million in venture capital from Khosla Ventures and Andreessen Horowitz.
-In 2018 Spring launched its merch shelf integration in partnership with YouTube, enabling creators to sell their products directly below video content, and expanded this business model with similar integrations for Twitch, Instagram, TikTok, etc. in the years following.
+In 2018 Spring launched its merchandise shelf integration in partnership with YouTube, enabling creators to sell their products directly below video content, and expanded this business model with similar integrations for Twitch, Instagram, TikTok, etc. in the years following.
 Over the past few years, Teespring has had to make significant reforms to its safety operations in response to criticism over apparel that promoted violence and racist messaging.
 In 2019 Chris Lamontagne became CEO of Spring.
 In 2021, Teespring was rebranded as Spring.

 Business model

 Individuals create campaigns in order to sell custom products on Teespring.
 Campaign creators are expected to design and market the product themselves.
 Teespring fulfills orders on campaigns that have reached a minimum sales goal (called "tipped" campaigns), and ships items to the buyers.
 Products are printed or manufactured in various screen-printing facilities.
 Teespring handles distribution of the products and customer service.
 Teespring offers various apparel such as T-shirts, hoodies, sweatshirts, leggings and children's wear.